 This course includes topics from the third semester of college Calculus.
-Students will review topics from Calculus BC and previous math courses to meet the requirements of the Mathematics HL in the International Baccalaureate program.
-The pace of the course is such that ample time could be given to each topic to enhance students understanding through use of technology and explorations.
+Students will review topics from Calculus BC and previous math courses.
+The pace of the course is such that ample time could be given to each topic to enhance student understanding through use of technology and explorations.

-Students taking this course will be required to have a TInspire CX CAS graphing calculator.
+Students taking this course will be required to have a TI-Nspire CX CAS graphing calculator.